Adani's USD 1.2 bn copper plant to boost India's metal production | Headlines

 Adani group, which is rapidly growing its renewable portfolio, will be a significant consumer of the red metal.

-Sources said Adani Group's foray into copper manufacturing is a natural extension of its trading, mining, logistics, infrastructure, and manufacturing businesses. ''We have a strong international presence to import copper concentrate as India does not produce enough.''
-West coast, they said, provides Adani with an additional competitive advantage to cater seamlessly to domestic as well as international markets.
+Prakash said Adani Group's foray into copper manufacturing is a natural extension of its trading, mining, logistics, infrastructure, and manufacturing businesses. ''We have a strong international presence to import copper concentrate as India does not produce enough.''
+West coast, he said, provides Adani with an additional competitive advantage to cater seamlessly to domestic as well as international markets.

-Kutch Copper will produce copper cathodes and rods as well as valuable byproducts such as gold, silver, selenium and platinum, they said.
+Kutch Copper will produce copper cathodes and rods as well as valuable byproducts such as gold, silver, selenium and platinum.

 Additionally, the integrated complex will produce sulphuric acid, which is a key raw material for manufacturing phosphatic fertilizers, detergents, pharmaceuticals, speciality chemicals, paper and sugar bleaching, and water treatment.
 India imports roughly two million tonnes of sulphuric acid.